Johan Rooryck shares his priorities for Plan S and his passion for Open Access publishing.

 “My key message is that we have to jointly find solutions for the many challenges in that transition, rather than cling to an outdated subscription model.
 We need all the help we can get in that transition.
 I hope the best and brightest minds of academia and academic publishing will focus their energies to contributing to that goal.”

-Professor Rooryck will deliver the keynote address at The future of research: assessing the impact of Plan S on 6th November at KU Leuven.
-Register to attend.
+Professor Rooryck delivered the keynote address at The future of research: assessing the impact of Plan S on 6th November 2019 at KU Leuven.

 23rd September 2019.
 For further information please contact Juliet Davies, Executive Officer email@example.com